Forest-Economics-Goettingen/optimLanduse/README.md

 The first example considers socio-economic indicators only (Fig. 6; see also Fig. 5 of Gosling et al. (2020)).
-The result corresponds to the above shown multi-functional portfolio (Fig. 2).
-This is expected, as all indicators relevant to the solution of the multi-functional portfolio (financial stability, investment costs, and meeting household needs) are also captured in the socio-economic bundle.
+The result corresponds to the above shown multifunctional portfolio (Fig. 2).
+This is expected, as all indicators relevant to the solution of the multifunctional portfolio (financial stability, investment costs, and meeting household needs) are also captured in the socio-economic bundle.

 ``` r
 performance_socioeconomic <- calcPerformance(result_socioeconomic)